Plymouth CR-8 locomotives: History and design

-The locomotives used in Vietnam were built by the Plymouth Locomotive Works, USA in the 1960s using two General Motors 12V71 two stroke V12 engines.
-They were in gauge.
+The gauge American locomotives used in Vietnam used two General Motors 12V71 two stroke V12 engines.

 The locomotives were originally thought to have been operated on the Royal State Railways of Siam (RSR) as numbers 2001-2010 beginning in 1963 or 1964.
-The locomotives were transferred to South Vietnam in the late 1960s during the period of US involvement in the Vietnam War, and operated as numbers 1988 to 1997 by the US Army.
-After the end of the Vietnam War in 1975 the class were renumbered as D10H numbers 31 to 40 by the Vietnam Railways.
+They were transferred to South Vietnam in the late 1960s during the US involvement in the Vietnam War, and operated as numbers 1988 to 1997 by the US Army.
+After the war's end in 1975 they were reclassified D10H and renumbered 31 to 40 by Vietnam Railways.

-Several similar units were operated in the US by industrial operators, as well as MBTA and BART.
-A higher weight class, the CR-8XT, was operated by companies including Bethlehem Steel and the Jones and Laughlin Steel Company.
+Several similar locomotives were used in the US by industrial operators, as well as MBTA and BART.
+A heavier model, the CR-8XT, was used by companies including Bethlehem Steel and the Jones and Laughlin Steel Company.